George Floyd protests in Oregon: Klamath Falls

-200 gathered at Sugarman's Corner on the night of May 31 to protest the murder of George Floyd.
+On the night of May 31, 200 gathered at Sugarman's Corner to protest the murder of George Floyd.
 Across the street hundreds of armed anti-antifa counter protesters gathered.
 Rumors had circulated on local social media that out of town antifa buses loaded with bricks would arrive that night.
 This included a message screenshot from Oregon Air National Guard 173rd Fighter Wing Commander Col. Jeff Edwards which stated "Team Kingsley, for your safety I ask you to please avoid the downtown area this evening.
-We received an alert that there may be 2 busloads of ANTIFA protesters en route to Klamath Falls and arriving in downtown around 2030 tonight."
-The busloads of antfia never did arrive.
+We received an alert that there may be two busloads of ANTIFA protesters en route to Klamath Falls and arriving in downtown around 2,030 tonight."
+The busloads of antifa never did arrive.
 Police stood in the street to keep the two groups, one chanting "George Floyd" and the other chanting "USA" and "Go Home", separated.
 Police only made a single citation.
 Dozens continued to gather and protest Floyd's murder every night at Sugrman's Corner.
 Musician Frederick Brigham, who goes by the name "Wreck the Rebel," praised the unity among races in the demonstrations in an interview that aired June 2.